Home

 7 Worrying Causes Behind a Car Shaking While Driving

-Here are possible causes for why your car shakes while driving:
+Here are possible reasons why your car shakes while driving:

 1. Wheel or Tire Issues

-The most common reason for a shaking vehicle is wheel or tire problems, which include:
+The most common cause for a shaking vehicle is wheel or tire problems, which include:

-Note: You can prevent most wheel issues by following the manufacturer’s recommendations for tire rotation, wheel balancing, and tire pressure.
-You could also ask your mechanic for a quick tire inspection while performing any car maintenance services.
+NOTE: You can prevent most wheel issues by following the manufacturer’s recommendations for tire rotation, wheel balancing, and tire pressure.
+You could also ask your mechanic for a quick tire inspection during routine maintenance or guidance on when to install new tires.

 2. Worn Steering or Suspension Component

-A worn steering system or suspension component can lead to a shaking steering wheel while driving at high speed.
-Worn or loose parts can also affect your vehicle’s alignment, making a smooth drive nearly impossible.
+A worn steering system or suspension component is a common cause of steering wheel shake while driving at high speed.
+Worn or loose parts can throw your alignment off and put extra stress on the steering and suspension, making a smooth drive nearly impossible.

 In this case, it’s best to have your mechanic check steering and suspension system components, like: